ddallen96/ddallen96.github.io/writeups/intro-to-azure-recon.md

 ![admin roles](/images/azure-recon-adminroles.png)

-The script provided in the walkthrough for security attributes also works for larger environments, so lets look at role enumeration
+The script provided in the walkthrough for security attributes also works for larger environments, so lets look at role enumeration instead

 ## Role Enumeration

-Lets write a generic script for enumerating permissions
+Lets write a generic script for enumerating Azure RBAC permissions

 ```powershell
 $session = Connect-AzAccount -UseDeviceAuthentication